MetPX/sarracenia/doc/sr_watch.1.rst

 An example checking a directory::

- dd_watch -dr /data/web/public_data -s http://dd.weather.gc.ca/bulletins/alphanumeric -pb amqp://broker.com
+ sr_watch -dr /data/web/public_data -s http://dd.weather.gc.ca/bulletins/alphanumeric -pb amqp://broker.com

-Here, dd_watch checks for file creation(modification) in /data/web/public_data/bulletins/alphanumeric
+Here, sr_watch checks for file creation(modification) in /data/web/public_data/bulletins/alphanumeric
 (concatenating the document_root and relative path of the source url to obtain the directory path).
-If the file SACN32_CWAO_123456 is being created in that directory, dd_watch calculates its checksum.
+If the file SACN32_CWAO_123456 is being created in that directory, sr_watch calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to exchange 'amq.topic' (default exchange)